PHQ-9 Test Online (Instant Score + Depression Severity Guide)

 18. Why Regular Screening Improves Outcomes

 Depression often develops gradually.
-Therefore, consistent Depression Screening helps detect subtle changes before symptoms escalate.
+Therefore, consistent PHQ-9 Test helps detect subtle changes before symptoms escalate.
 Early identification leads to:

 Healthcare systems worldwide now integrate screening into routine care because it improves overall Mental Health metrics.